av182/Backup-Python/README.md

 Project is NOT DONE yet (under development)!

-Backup_full.py - make full backup of the source folder. backup_differential.py - make a differential backup based on previous full backup. test.py - notning usefull, just small tests for me.
+Backup_full.py - make full backup of the source folder. backup_differential.py - make a differential backup based on previous full backup (Under development). test.py - notning usefull, just small tests for me.

-Linux_version - Linux version of the scripts.
-Will be inegrated in main scripts later.

 If you find it usefull anyhow, it would be great!